openedx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

 directory, and add a ``_spec`` suffix.
 For example, your test name may be ``ecommerce/static/js/test/specs/course_list_view_spec.js``.

-All JavaScript code must adhere to the `edX JavaScript standards`_.
+All JavaScript code must adhere to the `edX JavaScript Style Guide`_.
 These standards are enforced using `JSHint`_ and `jscs`_.

 * To run all JavaScript unit tests and linting checks, run the following